gacpgane/userdetails/user-management-service/README.md

 }

 {
-    "message": "Thanks for your request, We appologise for the issue, please come back later", "errorCode": "SYS_000",
+    "message": "Thanks for your request, We apologise for the issue, please come back later", "errorCode": "SYS_000",
     "details": [
         "Circuit Breaker-getUserFallback"